LumiTea/Flying-Raijin/README.md

 #### (Compatible with all MC versions 1.11 - 1.17 snapshots)

 A Datapack that lets you and your players become Minato Namikaze from Naruto.
-(Craft Tridents into Teleportation Kunai)
+(Turn Bows/Tridents into Teleportation Kunai)

       This Edition of the pack is for Pre-datapack era minecraft.
-      You must use command blocks to achieve the effect in 1.12.2 and older versions.
+      You must use command blocks and arrows to achieve the effect in 1.12.2 and older versions.
       Check out the command blocks.md for info and commands

-      Cretae the chain of blocks, Now find a trident and a carrot on a stick, throw the trident,
+      Cretae the chain of blocks, Now find a Bow/Arrows and a carrot on a stick, shoot an arrow,
       and while its airborn right click the carrot on a stick.